 Parental Relief Leave of Absence.
 A student who becomes a parent during their program may request a one-quarter Parental Relief Leave of Absence to care for the new child, and pregnant students for whom it is medically necessary, may request a Parental Relief Leave of Absence during pregnancy.
 Such leaves may be granted by the area Dean of Students of the student's school or division.
 Students are still eligible for University privileges during a Parental Leave of Absence.
-(For more information, refer to the Graduate Student Parent Policy.)
+(For more information, refer to the Graduate Student Parent Policy section.)

 Military Leave of Absence.
-Students may apply for a military leave of absence in order to fulfill service in armed forces.
+Students may apply for a military leave of absence in order to fulfill service in the armed forces.
 This includes students from countries outside the United States who leave for service in their country’s armed forces.

 Curricular Degree Leave of Absence.
 Students may apply for a leave of absence to pursue another degree program that is integral to their Ph.D.
 The appropriateness, relevance, and length of time of the additional degree should be evaluated by the student’s primary program and requires written endorsement by the program.
 A student may be approved by their dean of students for a curricular degree leave of absence for up to three years.

-Certain rights and privileges extended to registered students are generally not available to students on a voluntary leave of absence unless they have received written permission from their Dean of Students or the Dean of Students in the University.
+Certain rights and privileges extended to registered students are generally not available to students on a voluntary or administrative leave of absence unless they have received written permission from their Dean of Students or the Dean of Students in the University.

 - Borrowing privileges at the library are available for a fee.